How Do I Check the Status of My Medicare Enrollment?

 Medicare Part A provides coverage for medical services given in a hospital setting.

-You apply for Medicare Part A coverage online at the Social Security Administration website or by calling 1-800-772-1213.
-Once you’ve done this, you can check the status of your Medicare Part A application by following the steps listed above.
+You apply for Medicare Part A coverage online at the SSA website or by calling 1-800-772-1213.
+Once you do, you can use the steps above to check the application status.

 Medicare Application B Status

-Medicare Part B provides coverage for medical services outside of hospital settings.
-This includes visits to your primary care provider and trips to urgent care.
+Medicare Part B provides coverage for medical services outside of hospital settings, including visits to your primary care provider and urgent care.
 You’ll automatically be enrolled in Medicare Part B if you qualify for it.

 To check the status of your Medicare Part B application, use same steps you followed to check your Part A application.
 Both parts are usually approved at the same time.

 You can decline Medicare Part B if you don’t need the coverage it provides.
 To do this, you can either contact Social Security or follow the associated instructions in your welcome packet.
-You will need to send your Medicare card back to the Social Security Administration with a request in writing that includes your signature.
+You will need to send your Medicare card back to the SSA with a request in writing that includes your signature.

 Status of Medicare Advantage, Part D and Medigap